March 20, 2022

 If you have to choose just one option to stop at though, most people opt for Roosevelt Lake because the marina sits barely 1/3 of a mile off the AZT, whereas Payson is requires a 30-mile hitch to town.

 The trail junction down to the marina was easily identifiable, thanks to the historic Roosevelt Lake Cemetery that butted up against the trail.
-Inside a split rail fence, I could see bright white crosses planted into the sandy ground between paddle cactus.
+I saw bright white crosses planted into the sandy ground between paddle cactus inside a split rail fence.

-A wrought-iron door gate at the cemetery front entrance informing me the 100-year old cemetery was established circa 1906-1915.
+A wrought-iron door gate at the cemetery front entrance informing me the 100-year-old cemetery was established circa 1906-1915.
 This made sense.
-A boom in construction was taking place here during that era, bringing 2,000 people to the middle of the Arizona desert as the U.S. Bureau of Reclamation built a concrete dam on the Salt River.
+A boom in construction took place here during that era, bringing 2,000 people to the middle of the Arizona desert as the U.S. Bureau of Reclamation built a concrete dam on the Salt River.

 When the dam eventually became operational in 1911, the Salt River project flooded about 10 miles of the original river and another 8 miles of Tonto Creek, creating a major reservoir in the desert named in Theodore Roosevelt’s honor.
-And here sat the burial site of nearly 75 people, including workmen who died while building the dam and a handful of family members and local settlers.
+Nearly 75 people were buried here, including workmen who died while building the dam and a handful of family members and local settlers.

 RESUPPLY

 As I approached the asphalt highway, I thought I saw a giant banner on the marina that said “Hikers Welcome.”
-But as I got closer, I realized it was actually attempting to lure bikers and said “Bikers Welcome.
+But as I got closer, I realized it was actually read “Bikers Welcome.”
 Nonetheless, I was greeted by a cheerful woman inside the marina store who knew exactly why I was there.

-I paid the marina’s $10 fee to hold my resupply box, then went outside to explode its contents all across a picnic table while I waited for their restaurant to open for breakfast.
-It was going to be like Christmas this morning, especially since I’d forgotten much of what I’d packed inside weeks earlier.
+I paid the marina’s $10 fee to hold my resupply box, then went outside to explode its contents across a picnic table while I waited for their restaurant to open for breakfast.
+It would be like Christmas this morning, especially since I’d forgotten much of what I’d packed inside weeks earlier.

-As I sorted through my box of goodies, I realized I’d sent myself way too food much for the next stretch through the Four Peaks wilderness.
+As I sorted through my box of goodies, I realized I’d sent myself way too much food for the next stretch through the Four Peaks wilderness.
 I didn’t want to carry all this stuff uphill from Roosevelt Lake.
-About one-third of it would end up inside the hiker shed before I left.
+About one-third these goodies would end up inside the hiker shed before I left.

 AN UNEXPECTED NEARO

-As I sat alone at the picnic table sorting what food to keep and what to leave behind, a car pulled up.
-Then a young woman jumped out of the back seat and jogged over to the marina’s store.
+A car pulled up as I sat alone at the picnic table sorting what food to keep and what to leave behind.
+Then a young woman jumped out of the back seat and jogged to the marina’s store.
 I didn’t pay her much attention until she came out with a flat rate priority mail box that looked identical to mine.

 Only with that prop in her hand did I realize the woman was Leah (the hiker I’d met back in Kearny).
 She’d jumped a solid 20 miles ahead of me thanks to my zero.
 What was she doing here at Roosevelt Lake?

 Five minutes later I spotted the silhouette of another familiar figure.
 It was Mad Max walking across the highway from the cemetery to the marina!
-Before I knew it, the two of us were cracking open some beers as we waited for Volt to catch up and join us for lunch.
+Before I knew it, we were cracking open some beers as we waited for Volt to catch up and join us for lunch.

-I was just getting ready to pull away around 2 pm and finally get back on the trail, but there was a storm of the horizon.
+I was getting ready to pull away around 2 pm and finally return on the trail, but a storm was on the horizon.
 Black clouds were moving our way and they appeared to be inbound soon.
 Who wanted to hike up the massive hill after Roosevelt Lake in a big rain storm?
-So I sat there even longer, eating a veggie burger and drinking another beer and stalling until the rain storm petered out.
+So I sat there longer, eating a veggie burger, drinking another beer, and stalling until the rain storm passed.

 BACK TO THE GRIND